-Students usually come in groups and don’t have many belongings, so they’ll be searching for a house with lots of furnished bedrooms and large communal spaces.
-More than one toilet or bathroom would be a bonus, and a garden (particularly in London) could be gold dust.
-These are all features that landlords can make money from.
+Students usually come in groups and don’t have many belongings, so they want houses or flats with lots of furnished bedrooms and large communal spaces.
+More than one toilet or bathroom would be a bonus that can help you charge higher rents.

 Advantages of letting to students

 - Typically, students are not overly fussy about having state-of-the-art accommodation.
 For many it might be their first rental and they’re more interested in being with their friends.
 Older properties with multiple rooms are ideal.

 - You can charge rent per room.
 Since there are often more tenants in a student let than there woudl be family members in a similar property, especially if you have converted a living area into another bedroom, you can expect high returns.